 ✓ Then, I sprinkle fried onions on top followed by chopped cilantro-mint.
 Add cashews and sprinkle 1 teaspoon garam masala.
 Pour the saffron-milk evenly followed by melted butter.

 ✓ Close the lid.
 Press Manual (High pressure) for 6 minutes, sealing position.
-Manually release the pressure (QR) right after, or, let the pressure release naturally for 5 minutes (NPR 5) and then I release the remaining pressure manually.
+When done, manually release the pressure with quick release (QR), or, let the pressure release naturally for 5 minutes (NPR 5) and then release the remaining pressure manually.

 ✓ Open the lid and using oven mitts, I remove the inner pot from the Instant Pot base, to stop the cooking process.
 Let it rest for 5 minutes, uncovered.
 This allows for any excess moisture to evaporate.